Seronsecurity/advmlthreatmatrix/pages/case-studies-page.md

 2. The attack was against a *production, commercial* ML system.
 This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc or ML systems embedded in client/edge.
 3. You have permission to share the information/published this research.
 Please follow the proper channels before reporting a new attack and make sure you are practicing responsible disclosure.

-You can email advmlthreatmatrix-core@googlegroups.com with summary of the incident and Adversarial ML Threat Matrix mapping.
+You can email advmlthreatmatrix-core@googlegroups.com with summary of the incident, Adversarial ML Threat Matrix mapping and associated resources.